Click the questions below to reveal answers to our most commonly asked SIPP questions.

 Can I transfer from existing pension funds to Pilling’s SIPP?

 Yes.
 But, under no circumstances is Pilling & Co ever responsible for advising you on the suitability of transferring existing schemes into our SIPP.
 This decision is your own and transfers are, without exception, accepted on this basis.

-Yes.
-Quarterly, we pay gross interest on your cash on a tiered system at rates fixed by Pilling & Co.
+Yes Quarterly, we pay gross interest on your cash on a tiered system at rates fixed by Pilling & Co.
 Your cash is always held in accounts segregated from our own, and only in banks which are authorised and regulated by the FCA.
 We pay interest to your account after a variable administrative deduction.
-Our current rates are always available on request or can be viewed here.
-Amounts less than £1.00 will not be credited.
-Due to current low interest rates, it is unlikely your SIPP will generate sufficient interest to be credited.
+An example of the rates are on our website or are always available on request.
+Amounts less than £1 will not be credited.
+Due to current low interest rates, it is unlikely your account will generate sufficient interest to be credited.

 For tax reclaims, transfers and to process your contributions, an account in your name will be set up by A J Bell Investcentre.
 This will also enable future income drawdown facilities.

 Dividends paid by the companies in which you invest are credited to your accounts.
 Together with A J Bell Management, we will claim any income tax deducted from interest, corporate bonds, or other eligible stocks on an annual basis and credit this to your account.